Confederate Soldier Monument in Princeton

-The Confederate Soldier Monument in Caldwell County, Kentucky is a historic statue located on the Caldwell County Courthouse south lawn in the county seat of Princeton, Kentucky, United States.
+The Confederate Soldier Monument in Princeton, Caldwell County, Kentucky is a historic statue located on the Caldwell County Courthouse south lawn in the county seat of Princeton, Kentucky, United States.
 It was erected in 1912 by the Tom Johnson Chapter No. 886 of the United Daughters of the Confederacy (UDC).

 The entire 15 ft monument is made of granite; mostly gray granite, but with some white granite.
 The southward-facing statue has been said to be "defiant", with its back to the North, its defiant gaze, and its proud mustache.

 The monument was constructed by John Davis and Sons Marble and Granite Works of Princeton, Kentucky, at a cost of approximately US$10,000 raised privately by the Tom Johnson UDC chapter and surviving local Confederate veterans.